sys-bio/Libstructural/docs/installation.rst

 If you are using a 64-bit Python download: numpy-1.14.0+mkl-cp37-cp37m-win_amd64.whl

-Copy these files to c:\\PythonXX\\Scripts where XX is your python version eg 27.
+Copy which ever file is appropriate to c:\\PythonXX\\Scripts where XX is your python version eg 27.

 At the windows command line, cd to c:\\PythonXX\\Scripts and type: pip install numpy-1.14..etc